judd147/BC-Cancer/StandUpDocuments/Week-3-September-23-retrospective.md

 List the things that went well during the project.
 - We shared our thoughts on the BC Cancer project during team meeting.
 - We drafted the high-level problem definition together.
+- We planned a team activity for National Day for Truth and Reconciliation.

 ---